Timeline for Faculty Fellow Selection

 - evidence of sustained achievement in teaching as noted in the criteria below.

-- Please email a single PDF with the information requested above to: firstname.lastname@example.org
+- Please created single PDF with the information requested above and submit it with the nomination form.

 A group of final candidates will be invited for an interview with Faculty Fellows and CET staff to complete the selection process.